Damien

 - The Gargoyle.

-Media Making + Activism
+Media Making + Community Organizing

-She has worked in independent print, web, theater and audio production for 10 years, and is committed to creating representations of the diverse communities she embodies using self-taught multimedia techniques.
+She has worked in independent print, web, theater and audio production for 10 years, and is committed to creating representations of the diverse communities she embodies using self-taught multimedia techniques. ns and activist communities.
+As a communications professional, she writes a DIY blog [femmetech.org] and donates time weekly to non-funded activist organizations.

 Damien was the Art Director of the award-winning $pread Magazine for three years, a quarterly glossy magazine by and for people in the sex industry and their allies, currently in its fourth year of publication.